giout/balancer/README.md

 # Load balancer
 This is a didactical project about a simple implementation of a load balancer that is connected to three gRPC microservices, these connected to a Postgres database.
 Balancer receives an http request at the corresponding endpoint and it must execute a SELECT query, but instead of doing it itself, it chooses between the three microservices to perform the action basing on their performance.
+The history of all requests and the performance of the chosen microservice to each one of them will be printed in a txt file.

 A load balancer is useful when the server receives many requests in a short amount of time.
 To test this balancer, there was developed a client emulator that can send any number of requests at the same time.